Typhoon batters Japan with record rain, killing one - NHK | Science-Environment

 - Japan

-Typhoon Nanmadol brought ferocious winds and record rainfall to parts of Japan on Monday, as one of the biggest storms to hit the country in years killed at least one person, disrupted transport and forced some manufacturers to suspend operations.
+Typhoon Nanmadol brought ferocious winds and record rainfall to western Japan on Monday as one of the biggest storms to hit the country in years killed at least one person, disrupted transport and forced some manufacturers to suspend operations.
 Prime Minister Fumio Kishida delayed his departure to New York, where he is due to deliver a speech at the U.N.
-General Assembly, until Tuesday to monitor the impact of the storm, media reported.
+General Assembly, until Tuesday to monitor the impact of the storm, local media reported.

 "We need to remain highly vigilant for heavy rains, gales, high waves and storm surges," a Japan Meteorological Agency (JMA) official told a news conference.
-Japan's 14th typhoon of the season made landfall near Kagoshima city late on Sunday before battering the western island of Kyushu and roaring into the main island of Honshu.
+Japan's 14th typhoon of the season made landfall near Kagoshima city late on Sunday before battering the western island of Kyushu and then roaring onto the main island of Honshu on Monday morning.

 A river in Kyushu's Miyazaki prefecture overflowed, flooding fields and roads, footage from state broadcaster NHK showed.
-Other video showed a riverside house hanging over a torrent, roofs ripped off buildings and billboards toppled.
-NHK said one man was killed when his car was submerged by a flooded river and firefighters were trying to determine if a man in his 40s was inside a hut that was buried by a landslide.
+Other video showed a riverside house half hanging over a torrent, the tin roof ripped off a gas station, and a toppled billboard leaning over a street from the top of a building.
+NHK said one man was found dead inside his car, which was found submerged to the rooftop in the middle of a field.

+Another man was found unconscious in an area hit by landslides.
+At least 82 people have been injured, NHK said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)